julioacuna28/MHCP-Mini-Tutorial/README.md

 <img width="766" height="719" alt="BackPiece" src="https://github.com/user-attachments/assets/a8a88524-fd67-4dd5-a87f-2c0fd3d589a5" />

-### TIP: To select multiple vertices of the same face without selecting other vertices, you can press the C key and when you have all the vertices selected, just press the Esc key.
+### 💡 TIPS: To select multiple vertices of the same face without selecting other vertices, you can press the C key and when you have all the vertices selected, just press the Esc key.

 Then we proceed to finish fine-tuning the details of our telescopic sight that is in the model.
 For this, we will select the first cut with the key combination **Shift + Left Click** and observe how the entire area is selected.
 Then we apply **E + S + Shift + X** (this allows us to extrude and scale only on the X axis so that other parts of the model are not altered).
 We repeat this step for the other cut of our model that we have present in the reference image.
 It is important to note that we have to be in Edit Mode.
 Then for the part of the lens that is in the sight, we select all the vertices then press **I** (Insert), then extrude outwards and then apply **I** (Insert) again.
 We also repeat the process for the final part of the telescopic sight.
 With the peculiarity that we have to extrude inwards